Mylnikov1337Kirill/deadpoolwannabe/README.md

 # ComiX Zone

 So, 3 days marathon came to an end and ```project's``` iteration is completed *Ha-Ha*.
-There are still enough of edgy moments, lack of functional variety, low-budget design and so on, but i got ~~4-hour sleep~~ fun by 'playing' this (;
+There are still enough of edgy moments, lack of functional variety and test, low-budget design and so on, but i got ~~4-hour sleep~~ fun by 'playing' this (;

 ## Small Summary